sane - sensible, rational

 BALDOYLE - Village, North of Sutton and Howth; site of race course.

-go through the card - to consider or try all the possibilities offered; Of a jockey: to win every race on the programme (Slang).
+go through the card - to consider or try all the possibilities offered + go through the card (Slang) - (of a jockey) win every race on the programme.

 picker up - one who picks up or gathers

-perkin - a pretender to the trone, or to any exalted position + Peter/Paul.
+perkin - a pretender to the trone, or to any exalted position + Peter + Warbeck, Perkin (1474-99) - pretender to the English throne, who was strongly supported by the Irish.

 peer - a member of one of the degrees of nobility in the United Kingdom